 Please note* You can also just buy pouring medium which gives you instructions on the pack, or acrylic paint already mixed with pouring medium, or you can use PVA glue if you want to save money.

 Make sure you do your research on how to use these different choices as the ratios will differ for each.

-Here is a list of a few popular ways:
+Here is a list of a few popular methods of acrylic pouring